PrabhakaranRavi/Performance-Testing-Introduction-to-k6-for-Beginners/README.md

 # Performance Testing with k6

 Welcome to my **Performance Testing with k6** study notes!
-This repository is where I, as a beginner learner, am recording what I’m learning about performance testing for web applications and APIs using k6.
+This repository is where I, as a learner, am recording what I’m learning about performance testing for web applications and APIs using k6.
 The focus is on understanding the basics of performance testing, writing tests, and analyzing results.

 ## Table of Contents